German submarine U-1308

 As U-1308 was the last Type VII, the Kriegsmarine fitted her out to be one of the most advanced.
 U-1308 was one of nine Type VIIs fitted with an experimental synthetic rubber skin of anechoic tiles known as Alberich, which had been designed to counter the Allies' asdic/sonar devices.
 U-1308 was also one of two Type VIIC/41s equipped with a new design of passive sonar hydrophones, thus increasing detection ranges by approximately 70% over the older designs.

 A few days before Germany surrendered on 8 May 1945, U-1308 was taken approximately 5 km north-west of Warnemünde and scuttled on 1 May at approximately as part of Operation Regenbogen, to avoid her surrender.
 During the final days of Nazi Germany there was a plethora of U-boats which suffered the same fate.
 In the last week of the war, 28 other boats joined her.

 She would not remain on the sea floor for long however, as she was salvaged in February 1953 for potential use in East Germany's fledgling U-boat program.
-However, the U-1308 would ultimately be scrapped in mid 1953 following the abandonment of the East Germany's plans for a U-boat fleet.
+However, U-1308 would ultimately be scrapped in mid 1953 following the abandonment of the East Germany's plans for a U-boat fleet.